LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

-Didn't you love us?
+Didn't you love?

 why are you smiling

 as we go cold?

-no love,
+no warm, no love,

-God killed himself.
+daddy is long gone.